awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-tagging.md

 ## Tags for security<a name="tag-security"></a>

-IAM supports controlling access to Auto Scaling groups based on tags\.
-To control access based on tags, provide tag information in the condition element of an IAM policy\.
+Use tags to control which Auto Scaling groups can be created, modified, or deleted by IAM users and groups in your account\.
+Provide tag information in the condition element of an IAM policy by using one or more of the following condition keys:
++ Use `autoscaling:ResourceTag/tag-key: tag-value` to allow \(or deny\) user actions on Auto Scaling groups with specific tags\.
++ Use `aws:RequestTag/tag-key: tag-value` to require that a specific tag be present \(or not present\) in a request\.
++ Use `aws:TagKeys [tag-key, ...]` to require that specific tag keys be present \(or not present\) in a request\.

 For example, you could deny access to all Auto Scaling groups that include a tag with the key `environment` and the value `production`, as shown in the following example\.